Saudi Women's First Division League

-The Saudi Women's First Division League, officially the SAFF Women's First Division League, is the second-tier Saudi women's league in the Saudi football league system.
+The Saudi Women's First Division League, officially the SAFF Women's First Division League, is the second-tier Saudi women's football league in the Saudi football league system, below the Saudi Women's Premier League.

 History and format

 In September 2022, the federation approved the establishment of the First Division League, with the participation of 17 teams distributed across three regions.
 The league began on November 11, with teams playing both home and away matches.

 The First Division champion was determined through a knockout system.
 The winning team was promoted to the Premier League for the following season, replacing the last-placed team, which was relegated.

 In September 2023, it was announced that 26 teams would participate in the second season of the division, including the addition of nine new professional teams.
 The 2023–24 season featured 30 teams in total.

 In November 2023, the Saudi Football Federation announced that the format of the 2024–25 edition would be changed.
 Instead of featuring a group stage and a knockout stage, the competition would adopt a 9-team league format with home and away matches.

 On 25 September 2024, the Saudi Arabian Football Federation announced that matches of the 2024–25 season would be broadcast on television for the first time via the (SAFF+) platform.

 In the 2025–26 season, the number of participating teams was reduced to 8.